about Rule 62 foundation

 Driven by community support and collaboration, we envision a future where addiction is no longer a source of pain and suffering, but rather a catalyst for growth, transformation, and serenity.

 There are three persistent challenges for those pursuing a life in sobriety:

 - Limited opportunities to socialize and have fun.

-By offering the structure, support, and guidance which many patients lack when entering the world of addiction recovery on their own, we help build a framework for personal development and long-term success.
-In addition, growing a sober social network, cultivating fellowship, and simply having fun are key elements for creating a fulfilling life in recovery.
+By offering the financial assistance, recovery guidance, and fellowship many patients lack when entering the world of addiction recovery on their own, we help build a framework for personal development and long-term success.
+In addition, growing a sober social network, cultivating a sense of community, and simply having fun are key elements for creating a fulfilling life in recovery.

 Since 2008, our Founder and President – Todd Anderson – has graciously opened his home to host weekly recovery meetings.

 Over that time, Todd has witnessed the full spectrum of what the addiction recovery community has to offer.
 Some group members flourish becoming happy, healthy, productive members of society.
 Other group members fall back into their addiction and, sadly, they die.